-Category Sub-Category Representative Data Education Status Our parents voted in record numbers, creating a wave of resistance Bureaucracy A bureaucracy cannot as a parent who mus against a one-size-fits-all system.
+Category Sub-Category Representative Data Education Status Our parents voted in record numbers, creating a wave of resistance Establishment Quo against a one-size-fits-all system.
 Against a status quo that puts adults' needs ahead of kids' needs.
-(Florida Voices for Choices) A bureaucracy cannot be as knowledgeable or as fierce an advocate as a parent who must face the consequences of their educational choices daily.
-(Empower Mississippi) , \ 1 11 i Both groups called for an all-out ban on new charter schools in countering the message opening up last summer, and BAEO has played an important role in countering the message from the NAACP and the Movement of Black Lives.
+(Florida Voices for Choices) Bureaucracy A bureaucracy cannot be as knowledgeable or as fierce an advocate as a parent who must face the consequences of their educational choices daily.
+(Empower Mississippi) Political Both groups called for an all-out ban on new charter schools Groups opening up last summer, and BAEO has played an important role in countering the message from the NAACP and the Movement of Black Lives.
 (Black Alliance for Educational Options) Unions Against the objections of both the school teachers' unions and other members of the education establishment, this legislation passed with bipartisan support.
 (Reach Alliance) Misinformation Opponents of Parental Choice Programs use myths and distortions about religious and independent schools to discredit private K-12 education.
 (Wisconsin Council of Religious & Independent Schools)